 Bachelor of Applied Science in Orthotics and Prosthetics

-The professional portion of the orthotics and prosthetics curriculum is normally presented solely in the junior and senior years.
-Students spend the first two years of studies completing prerequisite science and math courses and apply in their sophomore year for admission into the program.
+These programs typically last four years.
+The professional portion of the orthotics and prosthetics curriculum is normally presented solely in the junior and senior years of college.
+Students spend the first two years completing prerequisite science and math courses and apply in their sophomore year for admission into the program.
 Due to this '2+2' structure, students often complete general education requirements at community colleges and transfer at the start of their junior year.

 - Gait analysis